Breaks in service/Rejoining ADF

 You may be able to apply for an exemption from effective service requirements for the purposes of DHOAS.
 This means you would avoid the impacts of taking a break in service.

-If you return as a Permanent member after a break of less than five years, your previous service will count towards DHOAS eligibility and entitlement.
-This means your total years of service in the ADF will count towards your four year qualifying period of service as well as accrued entitlement to DHOAS.
+· If you return after a break of exactly five years or less, your previous service will count towards DHOAS eligibility and entitlement.
+This means your total years of service in the ADF will count towards your two or four year qualifying period of service as well as accrued entitlement to DHOAS.

-If you return to the ADF after a break of five or more years, either as a Permanent or Reserve member, your previous service will not count towards either eligibility or entitlement.
-You will need to serve the qualifying period again (four years for a Permanent member or eight years for a Reservist), and then complete enough effective service to accrue entitlement to the DHOAS.
+· If you return to the ADF after a break of more than five years, either as a Permanent or Reserve member, your previous service will not count towards either eligibility or entitlement.
+You will need to serve the qualifying period again (two years for a Permanent member or four years for a Reservist), and then complete enough effective service to accrue entitlement to the DHOAS.

 Please note that warlike service completed prior to a break of any length will be recognised for the purposes of the DHOAS warlike service bonus, which contributes to your accrued entitlement.

-This includes those members returning from a recent break as well as those with breaks in the past and who applied for DHOAS prior to the rejoining provisions took effect in 2009.
+This includes those members returning from a recent break as well as those with breaks in the past and who applied for DHOAS prior to the rejoining provisions took effect.
 You are advised to contact DHOAS to discuss your plans before you make any changes to your current DHOAS home loan.

 If you need to apply for a new subsidy certificate to restart subsidy payments, the rejoining provisions may take effect on your DHOAS entitlement.
 This could result in a reduction or cancellation of your subsidy entitlements, and/or shorten the length of your entitlement.